 The whole soup takes about three hours to prepare and most of that time is to slow-cook the chicken broth.

 To save some time, chicken and broth can actually be done ahead of time and stored in the refrigerator for about a day.
-Make sure to coves with a lid.
+Make sure to cover it air-tight with a lid.

 I like to prepare a large amount of this soup and freeze half of it.
-This soup freezes perfectly and wonderful to have in the freezer for busy times.
+Chicken tortilla soup freezes perfectly and wonderful to have in the freezer for busy times.

-The whole family will love this soup because it tastes amazing and it’s a light soup.
+The whole family will love this soup because it tastes amazing, full of flavor, and it’s a light soup.

 In a large pot, combine water, chicken, bay leaves, and coriander.
 Bring to boil and lower heat to low.
 Cook for about 2 hours.